IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 11. Define 2 custom segment variables, the second with a default value and use 2 different ways to obtain them.
 	Render them in a new view Home/CustomVariables.

+12. Define the 'order' segment variable as optional and give it a default value outside of the routing definition.